shivam418/GPT-neo/README.md

-what's happening guys my name is nicholas ronatt and in this video we're going to be taking a look at a ipad text generation using a gpt3 clone called gpt neo in
+what's happening guys my name is shivam garg and in this tutorial we're going to be taking a look at a ipad text generation using a gpt3 clone called gpt neo in